Tikal: Architectural groups

 The Mundo Perdido is to the west of the Plaza of the Seven Temples.
 It is the largest ceremonial complex dating from the Preclassic period at Tikal.
 The complex was organized as a large E-Group consisting of a pyramid aligned with a platform to the east that supported three temples.
 The Mundo Perdido complex was rebuilt many times over the course of its history.
 By AD 250–300 its architectural style was influenced by the great metropolis of Teotihuacan in the Valley of Mexico, including the use of the talud-tablero form.
 During the Early Classic period (c.
 250–600) the Mundo Perdido became one of the twin foci of the city, the other being the North Acropolis.
 From AD 250 to 378 it may have served as the royal necropolis.
-The Mundo Perdido complex was given its name by the archeologists of the University of Pennsylvania; it is centered upon the Lost World Pyramid and a small platform to the west of it.
+The Mundo Perdido complex was given its name by the archaeologists of the University of Pennsylvania; it is centered upon the Lost World Pyramid and a small platform to the west of it.
 To the south of Mundo Perdido, recent 2021 excavations have revealed a one-third size replication of La Ciudadela, or The Citadel, in Teotihuacan.
-This area may have been used as a diplomatic headquarters and as an effort to further stamp Teotihuacan culture upon the residents of Tikal.Group G lies just south of the Mendez Causeway.
+This area may have been used as a diplomatic headquarters and as an effort to further stamp Teotihuacan culture upon the residents of Tikal.

+Group G lies just south of the Mendez Causeway.
 The complex dates to the Late Classic and consists of palace-type structures and is one of the largest groups of its type at Tikal.
 It has two stories but most of the rooms are on the lower floor, a total of 29 vaulted chambers.
 The remains of two further chambers belong to the upper story.
-One of the entrances to the group was framed by a gigantic mask.Group H is centered on a large plaza to the north of the Great Plaza.
+One of the entrances to the group was framed by a gigantic mask.

+Group H is centered on a large plaza to the north of the Great Plaza.
 It is bordered by temples dating to the Late Classic.